panggouhuang/blog/ExecutionContext.md

 }
 ```

-The continuation after `DoSomethingAsync` consists of those two `Console.WriteLine` calls, but when it executes, it also needs the value of `a`, which is captured by the lambda’s closure.
-In C#, lambdas capture their surrounding environment, allowing you to access those variables later.
+The continuation after `DoSomethingAsync` prints two lines, but it also needs the value of `a`.
+In C#, lambdas capture their surrounding environment so you can access those variables later.
 Here, `a` is captured and remains available when the continuation runs.
-The `async`/`await` keywords are syntactic sugar for this continuation mechanism, making asynchronous code more readable.
-The following code is functionally equivalent but clearer when chaining continuations:
+The `async`/`await` keywords are just syntactic sugar for this continuation pattern.
+Here’s an equivalent—but more readable—version:

 ```csharp
 public async Task ProcessAsync(int a)